JackbroGithub/adamPy/README.md

   from dotenv import load_dotenv token = load_dotenv(".env")
   ```
+- Run the code and the bot will show its name on the console, indicating that  it's online.
 ## Installation on Replit
 - Clone or fork the repository
 - Open a new Repl